-The Dental Admissions Committee at The University of Texas School of Dentistry at Houston is composed of faculty members, student members, and ex officio members.
-The Dental

-Admissions Committee considers, selects, and recommends to the Dean applicants for admission to the D.D.S. program.
+The Dental Admissions Committee at UTSD is composed of faculty members, student members, and ex officio members.
+The Dental Admissions Committee considers, selects, and recommends to the Dean applicants for admission to the D.D.S. program.

 Applicants to be offered positions are selected through the collective judgment of the Dental Admissions Committee members.
 The decisions are made by evaluation of the record of the applicant and comparative study with other applicants' records that reflect academic qualifications and personal attributes that contribute to success as a dental professional.
 Qualified legal residents of Texas are given preference.